susam/inwee/README.md

   1. It is simpler and easier to type.
   2. It automatically prefixes every command in the input file with `*` (asterisk).
-  3. It automatically checks if the FIFO pipe exists in ~/.weechat directory.
+  3. It automatically checks if the FIFO pipe exists at ~/.weechat.
 If it does not exist, it quits with an error.
   4. It supports comments in the input file.
 Any line in the file where `#` (hash) is the first non-whitespace character is ignored as comment.